bcgsc/mavis/docs/source/theory.rst

 With the above assumptions we take the median fragment size to be the expected normal.

-Given that we expect mutations and therefore abnormal fragment sizes, we use a modified method to calculate the **median standard deviation** (*s* in the equations below).
+Given that we expect mutations and therefore abnormal fragment sizes, we use a modified method to calculate the **median standard deviation** (see code below).
 We calculate the squared distance away from the median for each fragment and then take a fraction of this to be 'normal' variation.
 So the most abnormal portion is ignored, assuming it is supposed to be abnormal.
-This results in a calculation as follows, where the original set Y is the set of fragment sizes from the bam file and f is the fraction of fragment sizes assumed to be normal
+This results in a calculation as follows.

 .. code::